Civics in CBSE Class VII

 More Labor Force Will Reduce Wages

-This textbook also tries to break the gender stereotype that women are better in care giver role and hence they need to take care of that role.
-Feminist theory of Gender Justice as explained here, tries to fool us on all 3 core promises of gender justice.
+This textbook also tries to break the gender stereotype that women are better in caregiver role and hence they need to take care of that role.
+The feminist theory of Gender Justice as explained here tries to fool us on all 3 core promises of gender justice.

 Women as Individuals Will Be Worse Off

-Women as individuals will be worse off if equal participation in workforce is ensured.
-The women who can find a job in a competitive job market, will basically need to slog for extra hours directly impacting their personal life and the work of taking care of children at home.
+Women as individuals will be worse off if equal participation in the workforce is ensured.
+The women who can find a job in a competitive job market will basically need to slog for extra hours directly impacting their personal life and the work of taking care of children at home.
 We see many career women not marrying because of their career but trying to marry at an old age for companionship.
-Many career women who take the courage to go for babies, are forced to give the child rearing responsibilities to hired nannies (because feminists have broken everyone’s family), most of whom are not that educated or cultured.
+Many career women who take the courage to go for babies are forced to give the child-rearing responsibilities to hired nannies (because feminists have broken everyone’s family), most of whom are not that educated or cultured.
 Also, many of these nannies actually abuse children (like giving them sedatives to sleep etc.).
-So, children are not only abused more, but since their parents don’t spend time with them; no bond is developed between the parents and the children.
+So, children are not only abused more but since their parents don’t spend time with them; no bond is developed between the parents and the children.
 So, these children don’t take care of their parents in their old age.
 So, these empowered career women often end up in a lonely old age.
-This was not the situation until sometime ago in traditional Indian society.
+This was not the situation until some time ago in traditional Indian society.

 Who Gets Benefits of Women Working?

-Women participation in workforce and this increase in organized workforce however works very well for corporates and the govt.
+Women participation in the workforce and this increase in organized workforce, however, works very well for corporates and the govt.
 The corporates get cheaper labor force and govt get equal or more tax, as the taxable base increases.
-People who can engage in corruption and cheating others will appreciate this kind of empowerment (that basically says, get empowered by working like slaves or demanding maintenance and alimony from your husband), because of their selfish interest.
-Gynocentric male feminists may also support this initiative because they will now have a lot of women around them, but in the long run all families will be worse off and will suffer the worse economic, psychological and social situations.
+People who can engage in corruption and cheat others will appreciate this kind of empowerment (that basically says, get empowered by working like slaves or demanding maintenance and alimony from your husband), because of their selfish interest.
+Gynocentric male feminists may also support this initiative because they will now have a lot of women around them, but in the long run, all families will be worse off and will suffer the worse economic, psychological and social situations.